mgrimard/vagrant-drupal-solr-box/README.md

 # Vagrant Solr box

 Vagrant Solr box to get a Drupal Solr environment quickly up and running in a VM.
-This fork adds the Drupal Search API module (https://drupal.org/project/search_api_solr) Solr configuration for Apache Solr 4.6.
+This fork adds the Drupal ApacheSolr module (https://drupal.org/project/apachesolr) Solr configuration for Apache Solr 4.7.

 ## Running the box